 Resource Allocation Overview

-Once Annual Updates are completed, a process of analysis and prioritization begins, which will tightly focus the mission-critical areas of need that have been identified for budget augmentation consideration.
-Identified resource requests are compiled into a comprehensive Prioritization Master List by the OIE and distributed to deans and unit managers.
+When Annual Updates are completed each fall, a process of analysis and prioritization begins, which tightly focuses the mission-critical areas of need that have been identified for budget augmentation consideration.
+Identified resource requests are compiled into a comprehensive Prioritization Master List by the Office of Institutional Effectiveness (OIE) and distributed to deans and unit managers.
 The managers conduct an initial level of prioritization based on a common rubric.
-When the first level of prioritization is complete, managers will share the items moving forward in the process with their constituents and provide an opportunity for feedback from the authors and contributors to the Annual Updates.
-Deans and managers will send their prioritized lists to their respective Vice Presidents or administrators for the next phase of prioritization.
-Resource experts such as Human Resources, Facilities, and Information Technology Services (ITS) will be consulted at this time to ensure accuracy.
-Other categorical funding sources such as Instructional Equipment, Equity Funding, and Capital Outlay Funding (Fund 41) will be considered and evaluated for appropriate items.
+When the first level of prioritization is complete, managers share the items that will move forward in the process with their constituents and provide an opportunity for feedback from the authors and contributors to the Annual Updates.
+The list is recompiled and distributed to the Executive Committee for the next phase of prioritization.
+Resource experts such as Human Resources, Facilities, and Information Technology Services (ITS) are consulted at this time to ensure accuracy.
+Other categorical funding sources such as Instructional Equipment, Student Equity and Access (SEA) Funding, and Capital Outlay Funding (Fund 41) are considered and evaluated for appropriate items.

 Per institutional policy, Faculty hiring requests, while documented within the Annual Update process, follow the established Faculty hiring procedures.

-As with the respective relationships between P&P and the Annual Update process and the IEC and the Program Review process, BRAC is the overseeing committee for the process of Budget Development at PCC.
-The end result of the process will be the formation of each following fiscal year’s tentative budget, which will then be vetted by the President and College Council before it is sent to the Board of Trustees for final approval.
+BRAC is the overseeing governance committee for the process of Budget Development at PCC.
+The result of the process is the formation of each following fiscal year’s tentative budget, which is vetted by the President and College Council before it is sent to the Board of Trustees for final approval.